cdfmlr/pyflowchart/README.md

 ![screenshot on flowchart.js page](docs/imgs/flowchart-js-org.png)

-P.S.
-Many Markdown editors (for example, Typora) support this flowchart syntax, too (reference: [Typora doc about flowchart](https://support.typora.io/Draw-Diagrams-With-Markdown/#flowcharts)).
-And if you prefer CLI, see [francoislaberge/diagrams](https://github.com/francoislaberge/diagrams/#flowchart).
+By the way, many Markdown editors, like Typora, also support this flowchart syntax.
+For more information, see [the Typora documentation on flowcharts]((https://support.typora.io/Draw-Diagrams-With-Markdown/#flowcharts)).
+If you prefer the command line, you can use [francoislaberge/diagrams]((https://github.com/francoislaberge/diagrams/#flowchart)).

 ### Set Params to Nodes

-Since v0.2.0, we support a `Node.set_param(key, value)` method to generate flowchart like this:
+Starting with v0.2.0, you can use the `Node.set_param(key, value)` method to generate flowcharts like this:

 ```
 element(param1=value1,param2=value2)=>start: Start